 - Course-Level Assessment: Instructional staff are responsible for guiding and monitoring student learning throughout an academic program beginning at the course level.
 All courses offered at OCU must clearly articulate student learning outcomes.
 When courses are designed or while revising current course offerings, it is important that course-level student learning outcomes advance aspects of the academic program goals. - Academic Program-Level Assessment: Program Level Assessment focuses on what and how an academic program is contributing to the learning, growth, and development of students as a group.
 Each academic program prepares an assessment plan that reflects specific program goals, measurable student learning outcomes, and a well-articulated plan for timely implementation, strategic data collection, and analysis.
-Findings should then be used to inform, confirm, and support program level change and facilitate continuous program level improvement. - Institutional-Level Assessment: Institutional-Level Assessment gauges the extent to which the institution achieves its mission and creates a common understanding of quality and continuous improvement. - Course Evaluations: Course evaluations are conducted each academic term at the conclusion of the course.
+Findings should then be used to inform, confirm, and support program level change and facilitate continuous program level improvement. - Institutional-Level Assessment: Institutional-Level Assessment gauges the extent to which the institution achieves its mission and creates a common understanding of quality and continuous improvement.

+- Course Evaluations: Course evaluations are conducted each academic term at the conclusion of the course.
 Students are encouraged to participate in this process as a method of placing accountability for educational services on the university.
-The student course evaluation seeks information related to student perceptions of classroom dynamics, course content, and instructor and student performance and satisfaction.

-- Academic Program Review: Accreditation requirements from the Higher Learning Commission (HLC) prompted efforts by OCU to develop a streamlined institutional academic program review process.
-The academic program review process aims to take a comprehensive look at a variety of aspects that influence program effectiveness, including assessment of student learning, diversity issues including diversity-related goals and initiatives, financial data, facilities usage, curricular development, enrollment trends.
+The student course evaluation seeks information related to student perceptions of classroom dynamics, course content, and instructor and student performance and satisfaction. - Academic Program Review: The academic program review process aims to take a comprehensive look at a variety of aspects that influence program effectiveness, including assessment of student learning, diversity issues including diversity-related goals and initiatives, financial data, facilities usage, curricular development, enrollment trends.
 Implementing this complex process will undoubtedly require additional efforts from faculty, staff and administrators.
 However, engaging in program review at this level also promises opportunities to highlight the successes of our current efforts and a chance to strengthen areas of weaknesses. - Co-Curricular Assessment: Co-curricular life plays an important role in the student experience at OCU.
 Students engage in activities that highlight, integrate and enhance formal academic learning.
 As such, assessment planning also includes the identification of the range of co-curricular educational experiences through which students demonstrate learning.
 Thus, co-curricular units and programs set learning goals, assess the goals and report on progress, annually.